Elizabeth Taylor

 With Michael Wilding

-Two years later, their second son, Christopher Edward (1955), was born, but again, the family idyll did not last.
+Two years later, their second son, Christopher Edward (1955), was born, but once again, their domestic happiness didn't last.
 Falling into the shadow of his famous wife, Michael turned into a lazy idler who not only squandered his wife's money but also cheated on her in their own home.

 In marriage, Taylor and Wilding had two sons